stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ## Summary

-In this chapter we implemented perspective projection to render a 3D rotating cube.
+In this chapter we rendered a 3D rotating textured cube.

+We implemented the following:

+* The matrix class

+* Perspective projection

+* Uniform buffers

+* Builders for a general model and cubes

 ---